amandoabreu/amandoabreu.github.io/_posts/2018-11-10-this-is-why-you-want-to-punch-me-in-the-face.markdown

 - Our assumptions about each other
 - Our communication style
-- Our assumptions about the topic
+- Our assumptions about the topic we're discussing
+- Our assumptions of what we're actually discussing
 - All of the above

+I tend to focus on the big picture, big patterns, and especially meta-patterns, this makes it incredibly hard to articulate some thoughts sometimes, but I try to get better.

 ## My favourite thing